-Each Unit consists of one common share and a half common share purchase warrant.
-Each full common share purchase warrant (a "Warrant") will entitle the holder to purchase an additional common share at a price of \$0.10 per share for a period of three years following closing.
-The Warrants will also include an acceleration clause, whereby following the date that is 6 months from closing, in the event the closing price of the Common Shares on the TSX Venture Exchange exceeds \$0.25 or more for ten consecutive trading dates (the "Premium Trading Days") the term of the Warrants will be reduced to 30 days (the "Reduced Term").
+The Warrants will include an acceleration clause, whereby following the date that is 6 months from closing, in the event the closing price of the Common Shares on the TSX Venture Exchange exceeds \$0.25 or more for ten consecutive trading dates (the "Premium Trading Days") the term of the Warrants will be reduced to 30 days (the "Reduced Term").
 The Reduced Term would commence on the third business day after the tenth Premium Trading Day.
 All securities issued under the offering will be subject to a hold period of four months plus one day from the date of closing.

-Proceeds of the financing are to be used for working capital, general corporate purposes as well as additional Jade exploration and Jade marketing activities.
-Related parties comprised of officers and directors acquired 250,000 of the total units issued in the first tranche closing.
+No finders' fees were paid on the financing.
+Related parties, comprised of officers and directors, acquired 700,000 of the total units issued pursuant to the private placement.